 The earth’s oceans have become polluted with plastic to the extent that scientists are now consistently finding dead wild animals and birds due to the ingestion of plastic waste.
-Many aquatic wildlife become tangled in plastic bags which they cannot get out of.
-It is extremely saddening to know that 90% sea birds have plastic within their stomach.
+Much aquatic wildlife becomes tangled in plastic bags which they cannot get out of.
+It is extremely saddening to know that 90% of sea birds have plastic within their stomach.
 This is because humans dump 19 billion pounds of plastic every year in the oceans and seas.
 More alarming is the prediction that this figure would double by the year 2025.
 The Ocean Cleanup project is one of the efforts which seek to rid the oceans of the heavy burden of plastic waste.

-If the world does not act as one, there will many more dead zones where aquatic life cannot survive, eliminate coral reefs and even impact the health of humans as microplastics will find their way into food chain.
+If the world does not act as one, there will many more dead zones where aquatic life cannot survive, eliminate coral reefs and even impact the health of humans as microplastics will find their way into the food chain.

-Let’s take a look at various efforts conducted by people, companies and governments to clean the oceans and seas:
+Let’s take a look at various efforts conducted by people, companies, and governments to clean the oceans and seas:

 Understanding the immensity of plastic pollution

 Almost everyone who has access to digital media and is on social media sites, will have seen ‘viral’ images of whales and sea birds dying from plastic which they ate, or in which they were entangled.
 These graphic images are shocking, and many people worldwide have awoken to the need of stopping plastic use.
-Governments, companies and researchers are finding ingeneous plastic pollution solutions.
+Governments, companies and researchers are finding ingenious plastic pollution solutions.